p2pcommons/specs/module.md

 `main`.
 If `p2pcommons.type: content`, the object MUST include the key/value pairs `authors` and `parents`.
-If `p2pcommons.type: profile`, the object MUST include the key/value pairs `follows` and `contents`.
-It is RECOMMENDED to include the `p2pcommons.avatar` key/value pair.
+If `p2pcommons.type: profile`, the object MUST include the key/value pairs `follows` and `contents`; it is RECOMMENDED to include the `p2pcommons.avatar` key/value pair for profiles.

 For legibility and consistency across implementations, the ordering of the key/value is RECOMMENDED to be in the order presented in the